Mustang of the Week: Tech. Sgt. Maegan Evanisko

-U.S. Air Force Tech.
+OSAN AIR BASE, Republic of Korea -- U.S. Air Force Tech.
 Sgt.
-Maegan Evanisko, 51st Medical Group education and training flight noncommissioned officer in charge, poses for a photo at Osan Air Base, Republic of Korea, April 29, 2026.
-Evanisko was recognized as Mustang of the Week for her dedication to ensuring medical personnel across Osan remain trained, certified and ready to provide patient care.
-(U.S. Air Force photo by Airman 1st Class Megan Cusmano)
+Maegan Evanisko, 51st Medical Group education and training flight noncommissioned officer in charge, was recognized as Mustang of the Week at Osan Air Base, Republic of Korea.

+As the NCOIC of the 51st Medical Group's Education and Training Flight, Evanisko ensures medical professionals across Osan maintain the certifications, qualifications and lifesaving skills required to provide exceptional care.
+She manages advanced life support, basic life support and tactical combat casualty care, helping ensure Airmen are prepared to respond effectively in emergency situations.

+“Education and training are essential to patient care because they ensure our medical professionals have the knowledge and skills needed to provide safe, effective treatment.”Evanisko said.
+"Our job is to make sure every medical professional is trained, confident and ready when lives are on the line."

 |Date Taken: